IN SEREMBAN, MALAYSIA

 It was May 1969 and 16- year-old Larry Thambu looked out the window and noticed someone standing outside their family property in Temiang, Seremban.

-Worried about the man’s safety, due to the curfew in Malaysia at the time, he rushed out to open the gate.
+Worried about the man’s safety, due to the national curfew imposed on Malaysian’s at the time, he rushed out to open the gate.

-“I tried to tell him he must come inside as being on the street was very dangerous as army patrols were in the streets and would shoot first.
+“I tried to tell him he must come inside as being on the street was very dangerous as army patrols were in the streets and would shoot first, then ask questions.
 Even if you were standing outside your house after curfew time it was considered illegal.
 He had no idea.”

-Larry called out to his uncle Thanby Raja, who was also outside at the time, to help out as he had been to Japan many times to study aikido and had learnt a modicum of Japanese.
+Larry called out to his uncle Thanby Raja to help out as he had been to Japan many times to study aikido and had learnt some basic Japanese.

 Thanby could not help out but luckily Larry’s mum Agnes, hearing the kerfuffle, came outside.

-Agnes, a well known teacher in Seremban, was fluent in Japanese, schooled during the occupation in the 1940’s, and she told the young man in no uncertain terms that he must enter the property immediately and stay the night at their home, as wandering the streets at this time was a life and death matter.
+Agnes, a well known teacher in Seremban, was fluent in Japanese after being schooled by them during the occupation in the 1940’s, and she told the young man in no uncertain terms that he must enter the property immediately and stay the night at their home, as wandering the streets at this time was a life and death matter.

-And that is how the Thambu family met, and took in, the soon-to-be notorious adventurer, 20 year-old Norio Suzuki.
+And that is how the Thambu family met, took in, and became lifelong friends with the soon-to-be notorious adventurer, 20 year-old Japanese young man Norio Suzuki.

-“He was such a risk taker, but always with a touch of eccentricity,” said Larry, 'all he had with him was one small backpack.”
+“He was such a risk taker,’ said Larry, ‘but always with a touch of eccentricity,” ‘all he had with him was one tiny backpack.”

 Larry’s younger sister Juliana said she could just remember him.

 “I was younger than Larry and more into the Beatles and stuff at that time but I do recall playing tricks on him with my sisters.
-We would give him the hottest chillies to try and he always ate them.
+At mealtime we would serve him the hottest chillies to try, and he always ate them.
 Then he would run out and put his mouth under the nearest tap.
 He kept coming back for more.”

 “Suzuki would always go that step further,” according to Larry, “you could see that in him early on.
 Even with the curfew still active in Seremban he would head out for the day and come back just in time, full of stories about the streets, kampongs and villages.”